mattiaspilroth/operational-resilience-security/papers/03_compliance_and_consequence/compliance_and_consequence_competing_priorities.md

 When these requirements conflict, demonstrable compliance tends to dominate engineering judgment.
 This is not because practitioners lack competence or leadership lacks concern.
 It is the predictable outcome of rational actors responding to the incentive structures they operate within.

-Regulatory frameworks such as NIS2 are bringing this tension into sharper focus across European industry.
-Organizations facing compliance timelines are discovering that demonstrable progress and actual resilience are not the same objective.
-Understanding the underlying reasons for this divergence is a prerequisite to addressing it.

 This analysis examines why that structure exists, the patterns it produces, and what an alternative orientation requires.

 ## The evidence gap